-The Hillside festival is very proud of our Living Roof atop the permanent Main Stage on Guelph Lake Island.
-The green roof replaces green space lost in the building of the main stage and, in the long run, it improves air quality, helps reduce water going into the storm sewers, and provides insulation value year-round.
-Concrete, pavement, and ordinary roofs reflect heat into the atmosphere, adding to pollution and humidity.
-Plants and trees, by contrast, filter heat and absorb air pollution through their leaves.
-They add oxygen to the atmosphere.
-Benefits don’t stop there, however: vegetables can be grown on them, and they can become habitats for birds and butterflies.
-Green roofs help brighten spaces and increase a building's longevity and usefulness.
+The Hillside festival is very proud of our Living Roof atop the permanent Main Stage structure on Guelph Lake Island.
+The green roof replaces green space lost due to the Main Stage building.
+In the long run, this roof improves air quality, helps reduce the amount water making its way into storm sewers, and provides insulation value year-round.
+Roofs made of concrete, pavement, and ordinary shingles all reflect heat into the atmosphere, which adds to our planet's climate change and affects pollution and humidity levels.
+By contrast, plants and trees filter heat, absorb air pollution through their leaves, and add oxygen to the atmosphere.
+The Living Roof's benefits don’t stop there: vegetables can be grown on top of Main Stage, and the roof has become a habitat for birds and butterflies.
+Green roofs like ours also help to brighten spaces and increases a the structure's longevity and usefulness.

 Trails at the Lake

 The Green Trail, established over the past few years with the help of Hillside patron donations, links the parking lot to the festival site and provides a relaxing stroll to start or end a day of music.
-On the festival weekend, look for trail signs near the beach at the causeway and the Gate Tent in the parking lot!
+On festival weekend, look for trail signs near the beach at the Causeway as well as the Gate Tent in the parking lot!

 Hillside works hard to minimize the amount of garbage headed for landfill.
-Please don’t throw your plastic dishes away—put them in the dish boxes provided (see Dishwashing and Reusable Dishes, previous page).
-Trash Turnaround depots can be found everywhere!
-All of us are pretty well-trained now, but just in case some of you aren’t sure of the turnaround dance, it goes like this: scrape your food waste into the compost bin, slide your dishes into the dish bin, and pop your recyclables into the recycling bin.
-Easy.
+Please don’t throw your plastic dishes away—put them in the dish boxes provided (see Dishwashing and Reusable Dishes).
+Trash Turnaround stations can be found nearly everywhere you look.
+All of us are pretty well-trained by now, but just in case you aren’t sure of the Trash Turnaround dance, it goes like this:

 Bikes and Buses